Simple Leather Backpack

 This leather backpack was designed to last so long and age so nicely that they'll fight over it when you're dead.
 It may be the longest lasting and strongest Leather Backpack in the world.
 That was our intention.

 This Simple Leather Backpack has two simple exterior pockets with a hidden pocket behind them for quick access or for carrying longer things.
-The lower d-rings are there to strap on things like tripods and blankets.
+Inside, there’s a single floppy pigskin laptop pocket designed to fit a 15” MacBook Pro.
 And the main strap even has a hole at the very tip, for when it's way overstuffed.
 The shoulder straps are minimal, comfortable and adjustable.

 A Nice After Sunday Lunch Leather Backpack Story